cardano-scaling/website/monthly/2024-04-monthly.md

 The monthly review meeting for April 2024 was held on 2024-04-30 via Google Meet, presenting these [slides][slides] and this [recording][recording].

-TODO sebastian

-- some demos, but cardano buidler fest was the real highlight this month

-> Exciting talks and discussions around zero knowledge primitives, infrastructure projects, and open source in general inspired likely everyone attending to keep building and improving Cardano.
+While we saw some demos on Mithril and Hydra projects' progress, the real highlight this month was the Cardano Buidler Fest with its many great talks and discussions - often involving scalability limitations and technology to overcome it.
+Exciting discussions around zero knowledge primitives, infrastructure projects, and open source likely inspired everyone attending to keep building and improving Cardano.

-- great talks, connections and bridges being built (literally)
-- as can be seen already from the sections contributed above by Pi (SundaeLabs) and Sebastian (CF)

-- in the meeting we used the chance to also highlight longer term plans (next couple of months)
-- and to show first steps into creating a Hydra / Cardano Scaling working group
+There is still some uncertainty in how exactly governance of Hydra and Mithril can be made more open, collaborating on consistent high-level plans across multiple projects in the realm of improving Cardano scalability.
+However, we might have found with [cardano-scaling.org](https://cardano-scaling.org) a welcoming home not only for Hydra and Mithril, but for contributors and projects from various backgrounds, while first steps of involving the community more actively in a Hydra working group at Intersect are being made.

-- Sneak peek of new paper on fresh scalability tech (Ouroboros Leios)
-- conversation on games and great ways to show off Hydra V1 at rare evo - "Can it run doom?"
+Besides this, the monthly review meeting held some sneak peeks of a new paper on fresh scalability tech (Ouroboros Leios) and fun conversations on games and other great ways to potentially show off a definite Hydra V1 at Rare Evo this summer - "Can it run doom?" 😈.

 [slides]: https://docs.google.com/presentation/d/1GwABNDvdFFF7LlgIlycyLsQub0Btd9XvwpgEYPrGQ9I/edit#slide=id.g1f87a7454a5_0_1392
 [recording]: https://drive.google.com/file/d/15wQ3hTWv9qDAxt7mjA1YXGKKutS-nG_k/view